DenisChpt/portfolio/README.md

 # Denis Chaput - Portfolio

-A modern, responsive portfolio website showcasing my professional experience, projects, and technical expertise in software engineering, optimization, and cybersecurity.
+A modern, responsive portfolio website highlighting the projects I’ve worked on and my professional path.

 ## Features